Angels (Neon Genesis Evangelion): Matarael

 The ninth Angel, Matarael (マトリエル, Matorieru), resembles an arthropod arachnid chelicerate.
 Unlike arthropods, it has a single central body, from the top of which extends four oversized legs, making it akin to the opilionid subclass.
-The main body is similar to a geometric solid obtained from the section of ellipsoid, reminiscent of an upside-down turtle.
+The main body is similar to a geometric solid obtained from the section of an ellipsoid, reminiscent of an upside-down turtle.
 Nine human-eye-like drawings are evident on its main body.
 The eyes are arranged in an equilateral triangle, and one of them is placed at the center of the body's lower section; from the central eye it pours a corrosive liquid on its enemies.
 The acid is likely produced by an exocrine gland inside the Angel.
 Once ashore, Matarael invades Tokyo-3 and decides to penetrate Nerv by corroding an armored portcullis leading to the organization's headquarters.
 The Angel pours its acid into the wells dug in the sixth episode of the series by the Angel Ramiel, and its strategy suggests it is mindful of its predecessor's actions.
 It clashes with Eva 00, 01 and 02, which defeat it with gunfire.

 The name Matarael (Hebrew:מטראל) comes from the Book of Enoch, which describes it as the angel of rain.
 The name of Evangelions Matarael refers to its offensive strategy and its powerful, corrosive acid, which it rains on its enemies.